Flow-based Models and Flow Matching

 Continuous Normalizing Flows

 In the normalizing flows setup, the transformation from the simple distribution to the data distribution is expressed as a finite composition of functions.
 We can intepret this as a discrete time process with \(K\) time steps.
-Each time step, there is a corresponding intermediary distribution.
+At each time step, there is a corresponding intermediary distribution.
 But how can we obtain a transformation from \(p\) to \(q\) in continuous time rather than discrete time?
-Imagine this as taking an infinite composition of functions.
+Imagine this as taking the composition of infinitely many functions.
 We can express this idea using Ordinary Differential Equations (ODE), the fundamental component of Continuous Normalizing Flows (CNF).

 \[\mathbf{r}(t) = \langle x(t), y(t) \rangle, \qquad \mathbf{r}(0) = \langle x(0), y(0) \rangle.\]